univie-datamining-team3/assignment2/README.md

 conda create --name test_environment python=3.5 Cython pandas scikit-learn numpy scipy seaborn psutil hdbscan
 ```

-The other packages can be install via pip.
+The other packages can be installed via pip.

 Now before you can run the [notebooks](https://github.com/univie-datamining-team3/assignment2/blob/master/notebooks) you have to create a .env file in the cloned repository folder assignment2\.env and add the URL and authentication for accessing the data in the following way: